Complex Stoichiometry in Pyrosim

 • On the Model menu, click Edit Species.

 • By default, PyroSim includes the species needed for a "simple chemistry" reaction.
 Delete AIR, PRODUCTS, and SOOT.
+We will not use HYDROGEN CYANIDE, so delete it.

 • The remaining species are NITROGEN, OXYGEN, CARBON DIOXIDE, WATER VAPOR, and CARBON MONOXIDE.